gabriwl165/python-web-framework/README.md

 - `request.method` is the HTTP method of the incoming request (e.g., GET, POST).
 - `re.match()` is a regular expression function used to check if a URL matches a specific pattern, since our `add` method makes a `self.parse_dynamic_url` before add inside the list.

-With `handler` we can know if there is a route with this pattern, so we can check after the list comprehension and response if not found:
+With `handler`, we can determine if there is a route matching this pattern.
+After the list comprehension, we can check and respond if no route is found.
 ```python
     if not handler:
         await self.response_writer(